Distance: 6.7 miles (10.89 km)

 24. Walk down the hill across the bridge & through the next field…

-Across another stile & that’s the end of the muddy fields.
-Until now you’ve been walking straight at the church, but now head for the far left corner.
-There were both sheep & cows in this field, but they weren’t interested in me
+Until now you’ve been walking straight at the church, but now head for the far left corner of the field.
+There are often both sheep & cows in this field…

-25. Climb the stile onto the road, turn right & walk up the hill to arrive in Preston Capes…
+25. Exit across the stile in the corner.
+Now turn right & carefully walk on the road up the hill to arrive in Preston Capes which has now been designated a conservation area…

-If you wish to see the village continue up the hill.
-If you wish to visit the Church turn right along Church Way
+If you wish to see the village continue up the hill

 The Village website tells us that…”According to the Domesday Survey the land at Preston held from the King was divided into several estates.
 One of these, an unnamed manor, but believed to be at Preston was held by Hugh from Walter the Fleming.
 Here there was land for 4 ploughs with 2 acres of spinney, worked by 13 men which was worth 40 shillings